Did you run out of kerosene and wonder if you can use diesel in your heater?

 Wick Burning Issues

 Diesel is thicker than kerosene and also has a higher burning temperature.
-Because of this, you might have some issues getting your wick lit and burning evenly when using diesel fuel.
+Because of this, you might have issues getting your wick lit and burning evenly when using diesel fuel.
 It’s even trickier when using biodiesel.

 Even though diesel has more energy than kerosene, it isn’t always the most efficient fuel to run in a kerosene heater.
 The first reason is that kerosene is generally more refined and burns better.
 Likewise, diesel does not always combust completely and thus is less efficient.

-When using biodiesel in a forced air kerosene heater, you may have some issues when the fan is on.
+When using biodiesel in a forced air kerosene heater, you may have issues when the fan is on.
 The biodiesel may not burn fast enough, and the heat output could suffer.
 You may have to fiddle with the fan settings to get it burning efficiently.

 Diesel fuel, especially #2 diesel, starts to gel up at cold temperatures.
 It is not recommended for furnaces with outdoor fuel tanks.